dyninst/testsuite/README.md

 The testsuite needs to be installed as it cannot be run from within the build directory.

-To build testsuite, please first have the Dyninst version you want to test installed.
+To build the testsuite, please first have the Dyninst version you want to test installed.

 Then one can build the testsuite using cmake by specifying the path of dyninst installation using `Dyninst_ROOT`.